- About the UBC

 Since 2002, SIB Women’s Conferences have provided an international forum for learning and networking.
 Supported by General President Douglas McCarron, the general executive board, and Council executive secretary-treasurers, the gatherings have featured important keynoters, workshops, and caucuses for constituencies and geographic areas to discuss issues and goals.

 A key goal of the conferences has been providing women with tools for becoming involved UBC members.
-Conference leaders and workshops urged attending local union meetings, forming SIB committees, and getting involved in action to better the lives of their UBC Brothers and Sisters.
+Conference leaders and workshops have always urged attending local union meetings, forming SIB committees, and getting involved in action to better the lives of their UBC Brothers and Sisters.

 Despite the economic climate and fiscal concerns of 2009, the third UBC Women’s Conference was a resounding success.
 More than 400 sisters met in Las Vegas to prepare for the challenges facing a changing industry.